 This website includes information as it develops at the Federal, State and Local levels across the Country with a focus on the States home to Houser LLP’s employees and offices.

-President Trump Signs CARES Act (Coronavirus Aid, Relief and Economic Security):
+On March 27, 2020, President Trump Signed the CARES Act (Coronavirus Aid, Relief and Economic Security):

 The CARES Act provides a consumer right to request for forbearance on federally-backed mortgage loans for those directly or indirectly impacted by the Coronavirus.
 Forbearance may be granted for up to 180 days, which may be extended another 180 days.